 - The person’s guardian.
-This means a guardian appointed by the Guardianship and Administration Board (the Board), or an Enduring Guardian appointed by the person under an Enduring Guardian document.
-The Board can appoint either a full guardian (with all the powers the person would have if they were a parent and the represented person was a child) or a limited guardian (with specific powers only).
+This means a guardian appointed by the Tasmanian Civil and Administrative Tribunal (the Tribunal), or an Enduring Guardian appointed by the person under an Enduring Guardian document.
+The Tribunal can appoint either a full guardian (with all the powers the person would have if they were a parent and the represented person was a child) or a limited guardian (with specific powers only).
 Any person 18 or over who is not involved in a professional or administrative capacity in the medical care of treatment of the person can be an Enduring Guardian.

 - he or she will act in the person’s best interests;

 - there is no conflict of interest between the proposed guardian and the person who has lost capacity; and

 - they are a suitable person to act.